How does Klevu rank products?

 Each of the product fields referenced above carries a certain weight from a ranking perspective.
 For example, in our algorithm, the name field is given the top priority and carries more weight, followed by the other fields such as categories and the long description.
 There are default weights assigned, however, over time, our search algorithm learns and adapts these weights based on user behavior.

 Depending on where the keyword appears in the product fields, Klevu calculates an overall relevancy score for each product.

 What are the different boosting scores and what is their impact on the relevancy score?

 As the name suggests, boosting scores are used for boosting relevancy scores – they are multiplicative parameters.
 In other words, whatever the relevancy score of a product, it is multiplied with the relevancy score to obtain a new, final, relevancy score.
-This is the score that is used within our result ordering algorithm.

 How do keyword-based product promotions and exclusions work?